Expanding Your Horizons 2018

-Join our Mailing List to be notified of the 2017 EYH Conference (held in November).
+Join our Mailing List to be notified of the 2017 EYH Conference.

 This day-long event includes hands-on activities in science, technology, engineering, and math (STEM).
 At the conference, young women meet female STEM role models and learn more about careers in STEM fields.